Ogbomosho North: Economy

-Ogbomoso North Local Government Area accommodates numerous banks, hotels, restaurants, industries, schools, both privately and government-owned.
-The Local Government Area boasts a thriving trade sector and hosts several markets, including Wazo and Ojajagun markets, where a wide variety of commodities are traded.
+Ogbomoso North Local Government Area accommodates numerous banks, hotels, restaurants, industries, schools, both private and government owned.
+The Local Government Area boasts a thriving trade sector and hosts several markets, including Wazo, Ayanyan and Jagun markets, where a wide variety of commodities are traded.

 Education and healthcare

-The local government is home to one of Nigeria's institutions of higher learning, Ladoke Akintola University of Technology (LAUTECH), and its teaching hospital.
+The local government is home to one of Nigeria's most prestigious institutions of higher learning, Ladoke Akintola University of Technology (LAUTECH), and its teaching hospital.
 The Nigerian Baptist Medical Centre and Bowen University Teaching Hospital are also situated in the region.
 These institutions contribute significantly to the region’s educational and healthcare development.

 Places of interest

 The Soun Palace is the official residence of the traditional ruler of Ogbomoso.

 Notable people

 Ogbomoso North Local Government has a rich history shaped by the achievements of its sons and daughters.
 These individuals, both past and present, have made significant contributions to the nation's progress across diverse fields such as politics, economics, security, and education, leaving a lasting legacy on the national landscape.
 Notable people from the area include: